yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will deploy a highly available web servers.

-1. Navigate to the URL https://github.com/opsgility/cw-building-resilient-iaas-architecture and click to **Deploy to Azure** on the sample for building a resilient IaaS Architecture - Deploy Web Tier.
+1. Navigate to the URL: https://github.com/opsgility/cw-building-resilient-iaas-architecture and click to **Deploy to Azure** on the sample for building a resilient IaaS Architecture - Deploy Web Tier.

 2. Specify the existing resource group **CloudShopRG**.